Adult Care Assessments and Care Service Provision Privacy Notice

 Automated decision about your personal information

-This service doesn't make any decisions using computers or programmes that don't involve a human being when using your personal information.
+This service doesn't make any decisions using computers or programmes, there is always a human person in the loop when using your personal information.

 How long we keep your personal information